Without warning, I’ve been thrust into a new chapter of my life.

-I will also be announcing details of upcoming landscape photography workshop tours before the end of the summer at www.karenthorburn.com/workshops.
-These will be suited to beginners and more experienced photographers alike, whether you’re shooting with a mobile phone, compact camera or DSLR, and will include multi-day excursions on the North Coast 500 route and the Fife coast, in addition to single day outings on the Black Isle near Inverness.
+I’ll also be announcing details of upcoming landscape photography workshop tours before the end of the summer.
+These will be suited to beginners and more experienced photographers alike, whether you’re shooting with a mobile phone, compact camera or DSLR.

 Before the upheaval in spring, I’d promised myself another long distance walk this year.
 As much as I enjoyed walking the Fife Coastal Path in 2014, I’ve decided to follow my own route instead of another of Scotland’s Great Trails this time around.
 My plan is to walk the ~55 miles around the perimeter of the Black Isle; the Highland peninsula which I’ve called home since 2013.

-It will provide me with an opportunity to escape from my desk from time to time and engage in the outdoors; scope out some new locations for my Black Isle photography portfolio; and, most importantly, it will give me the chance to undertake some fundraising for Macmillan Cancer Support – a very deserving cause which is close to my heart.
+It will provide me with an opportunity to escape from my desk from time to time and engage in the outdoors.
+I’ll also scope out some new locations for my Black Isle photography portfolio.
+However, most importantly, it will give me the chance to undertake some fundraising for Macmillan Cancer Support, a very deserving cause which is close to my heart.
 My parents have always loved coastal walking and they will be in my thoughts every step of the way.
-All donations, large or small, will be gratefully received on my secure JustGiving page by clicking this link.

 Thanks for following my journey and, if you’re a first time visitor, don’t forget to subscribe in order to receive future posts, join me on social media or leave a reply.